-Beyond its star power, Super Bowl LII is an engine for growth and opportunity for our State.
-The game will leave an economic impact of more than $400 million, attract millions of first-time tourists, and welcome thousands of members of the media filing stories on just about every facet of Minnesota life.
+Beyond its star power, Super Bowl LII is an engine for growth and opportunity for our state.
+The game will leave an economic impact of more than $400 million, attract more than a million visitors, and welcome thousands of members of the media filing stories on just about every facet of Minnesota life.

 As the Host Committee for Super Bowl LII, our goal is to ensure that the positive impacts of the game touch every corner of our state.
 One of the ways we'll accomplish this is through the Legacy Fund.
 The Legacy Fund's mission is to help Minnesota kids lead healthy, nutritious, safe, and active lives by exposing them to opportunities within their own communities.

 The bulk of this initiative will come from grants given to 52 community-led programs -- one each week for the 52 weeks leading up to Super Bowl LII.
 We will highlight each program's value and help spread their message of good health.